The Xometry app works best with JavaScript enabled!

 3. While waterjet cutting is considered an environmentally friendly technology, it requires water treatment to separate out the used abrasive before the water can be reused, and depending on the abrasive used and the material being cut, the solid waste may require hazardous waste disposal.
 Laser cutting, on the other hand, requires only good ventilation and an air filtering system to trap particulates from the metal vaporization process.

-Laser Cutting vs. Waterjet Cutting: Cost
+Laser Cutting vs. Waterjet Cutting Key Comparisons

-Laser cutters operate at a higher speed than waterjet cutters when cutting materials that are less than an inch thick.
+Speed comparison: Laser cutters operate at a higher speed than waterjet cutters when cutting materials that are less than an inch thick.
 Laser cutters can typically cut at a pace of 70 inches per minute.
 The ideal speed for a waterjet cutter, however, is roughly 20 inches per minute.

-Laser cutting has an advantage over waterjet cutting when it comes to precision.
+Precision comparison: Laser cutting has an advantage over waterjet cutting when it comes to precision.
 Although both techniques provide good accuracy, laser cutting is significantly more accurate.
 This can be cut with an accuracy of 0.15 mm.
 Waterjet cutting, on the other hand, enables a cutting precision of 0.5 mm.

-The material to be cut is one of the deciding factors in selecting between the two cutting processes.
+Materials used comparison: The material to be cut is one of the deciding factors in selecting between the two cutting processes.
 Laser cutting finds relevance in a wide variety of materials which include, but are not limited to, glass, metal, plastic, and wood.
 Nonetheless, when it comes to reflective materials it becomes unsuitable.
 The reason is that laser cutting depends on light energy being delivered to the material to heat and melt or vaporize it.
 That process is impeded when some of the energy is reflected off the metal instead of being used to heat and cut the material.
 Also, it is unsuitable for thermolabile materials (materials that respond negatively to heat) because they decompose when heat acts on them.

 Waterjet cutting, on the other hand, can cut a broad range of materials, except for tempered glass or diamonds.
 The reason is that the technology does not generate heat and instead cuts by the force of pressurized water.